-Accordingly, given that in the years 2008 to 2012 proposed allocations exceed emissions taking into account GDP growth and carbon-intensity improvements, the Commission finds that the annual average excess allocation by Greece in the period 2008 to 2012 amounts to 6.414060 million tonnes, which contravenes criteria 1, 2 and 3.
+Accordingly, given that in the years 2008 to 2012 proposed allocations exceed emissions taking into account GDP growth, carbon-intensity improvements and the effect from the increase in scope as indicated in the table, the Commission finds that the annual average excess allocation by Belgium in the period 2008 to 2012 amounts to 4.820532 million tonnes, which contravenes criteria 1, 2 and 3.

-- The national allocation plan of Greece also contravenes criterion 1 of Annex III to the (15)Directive because the total quantity of allowances to be allocated according to the national allocation plan is inconsistent with achieving Greece's commitment under Decision 2002/358/EC and the Kyoto Protocol.
-The total quantity of allowances is considered to be more than is likely to be needed for the strict application of criterion 1 because the intended use by Greece of other policies and measures in sectors covered by the Directive and those not covered is insufficiently substantiated.
-Member States must substantiate intentions to use such policies and measures, and the Commission assessment is based in a cumulative manner in particular on the indication of implemented and additional policies and measures, the approximate level of current greenhouse gas emissions represented by the activity targeted by each policy or measure and quantified emissions reductions, assumptions and methodologies, quantitative indicators to demonstrate effectiveness of implemented policies and measures, how policies and measures are reflected in emissions projections presented in the plan, any developments and trends potentially counteracting the reduction effects, and any overlapping effects and how such doublecounting effects have been eliminated in the estimation of quantitative reduction effects38.
-For reasons of equal treatment, the Commission considers appropriate to require the same degree and elements of substantiation in sectors covered by the Directive and those not covered. - (16) The following table contains specification and quantification of the individual policies and measures, which the Commission finds to be insufficiently substantiated, and indicates the reasons:
+- (15) Belgium has proposed to include 4.957619 million tonnes of allowances in the total quantity in respect of emissions of these additional combustion installations annually, which have not been included in the first period plan.
+Allocations to these installations need to take place in accordance with the general methodologies stated in the national allocation plan, and only take place to the extent that the emissions of these installations have been substantiated and verified. - (16) The national allocation plan of Belgium contravenes criterion 1 of Annex III to the Directive because the intended total quantity of allowances to be allocated according to the national allocation plan would be inconsistent with achieving Belgium's commitment under Decision 2002/358/EC and the Kyoto Protocol.
+The total quantity of allowances is considered to be more than is likely to be needed for the strict application of criterion 1 because Belgium fails to provide in a sufficient manner for policies and measures to be used in the transport sector, which is outside the Community scheme.
+Member States must indicate and substantiate intentions to use policies and measures in sectors outside the Community scheme, and the Commission's assessment is based in a cumulative manner in particular on the indication of implemented and additional policies and measures, the approximate level of current greenhouse gas emissions represented by the activity targeted by each policy or measure and quantified emissions reductions, assumptions and